bwhaston/WebStore2/README.md

 build errors that I did not understand how to resolve before the deadline.

 I was unable to save product prices for the alloted 1 minute limit.
 As such, there is no system for order confirmation.

+While WebStore2 is not an optimal or complete solution, it is more fully featured than WebStore1.